pydanny/django-la-facebook/docs/settings.rst

 PROVIDER_SCOPE (optional) - a comma delimited string of permissions to ask for.
 The list of these is `here <http://developers.facebook.com/docs/authentication/permissions/>_`

+LOG_LEVEL (optional) - A string value containing one of standard python logging levels of DEBUG, INFO, WARNING, ERROR or CRITICAL.
+Defaults to "ERROR", which should be relatively quiet.

+LOG_FILE (optional) - The path to a file that will received appended logging information.
+By default, logged messages will print to stdout.

 Example::

     FACEBOOK_ACCESS_SETTINGS = {